 Second, we extend this analysis of bias into the topic content of cases.
 We think this is entirely novel – also from a methodological perspective (we apply text-mining methods to the literature).
 There is much to learn here on knowledge clusters (bringing opportunities for synthesis, as well as avoiding duplication), as well as gaps and priorities.

 Third, we have now restructured the second half of the paper to provide a complementary discussion on how we can learn from the mapped out case literature.
+The comments from reviewer #3, where extremely helpful in doing that and we have done our very best to accommodate them.

 Fourth, we are currently preparing a webpage where the full database of cases can be searched by city and topic, downloaded for analysis, and contributed to.
+We believe that this will be a huge service to the urban climate change community similar to the scenario database that was introduced in a recent NCC commentary.
 Hence we see this article as the starting point for on-going community efforts at in-depth case study mapping and synthesis.

 (2) Referee #1 suggested that the compilation of case studies is incomplete with respect to non-English language articles and grey literatures.
 In response we adjusted our search query and extended our search to Google Scholar (GS).
 However, we found very few further relevant results in Web of Science, Scopus and GS, even with directed Spanish and French searches.
 In addition, inherent limitations with the GS platform (poor search quality, no bulk downloads, missing abstracts) lower the reproducibility and efficiency of using this platform.
-We of course carefully detail these limitations in our methods section, but again emphasize the new level of ambition (~4000 cases) brought by our approach.
+We of course carefully detail these limitations in our methods section, but again emphasize the new level of ambition (~4000 cases) brought by our approach that is not matched even closely anywhere.

 (3) Referee #2 suggested to focus on issues of policy-relevance and potential uses for the mapped out cases.
 This motivated our re-structuring of the second half of the article, now organised into two sections “Three ways to learn from case study evidence” and “Synthesizing urban typologies and case study evidence”.
 We discuss learning at the level of individual cases, comparative cases, and in assessments; in each of these incorporating suggestions from Referee #2 and #3 on relevant literatures and work streams.
 We also brought major edits to the typology section, adjusting the text and figure to make this conceptual approach clearer.